 See it in action in my Hatch Restore review and video.

-3. Philips HF3520
+Philips HF3520

+The Philips HF3520 is one of their most advanced wake-up lights.
 It has a stylish design, high-quality light settings, smooth fading, and a range of different hues.
 When it comes to sunrise simulation, it provides one of the smoothest transitions I’ve seen in wake-up lights.

 It’s common for them to offer just a few shades of white which jump noticeably in brightness.
 But the Philips starts with a deep red, cycles through shades of orange and yellow, and finishes with a warm white.